Monday, September 30, 2024

 The current election is seeing a realignment of the parties.
 We have Republicans for Democrats and Democrats for Republicans, unions for Republicans and rich industrialists for Democrats.
 It's going topsy turvy.
 Here are a few highlights:

 1. Former Republican Vice President Dick Cheney has endorsed Kamala Harris for president.
 He is following his daughter, Liz Cheney (R), in this.
-She was one of 2 Republicans on the J6 Select Committee that led to Trump's second impeachment.
+She was one of 2 Republicans on the J6 Select Committee that put all the blame on Trump, ignoring that he had offered to call up the National Guard beforehand.

 2. Congressman Robert F Kennedy Jr. (D) suspended his independent run for the presidency and has endorsed Donald Trump.
 The Kennedys are Democratic Party royalty, so this is more significant than the Cheneys going to Harris.